scott-he-1/typemaster-frontend/README.md

 The features and functionalities of the site includes:

-• Authentication and Authorization with JSON Web Tokens (JWT)
+• Authentication and Authorization of users with JSON Web Tokens (JWT)

 • The user can create an account